Decidability of positive characteristic tame Hahn fields in $\mathcal{L}_t$

+\begin{lemma} Let $(E,v)$ be a valued field admitting a maximal immediate extension $(L,v)$ which is unique up to valuation preserving isomorphism over $E$.
+Then, the relative algebraic closure $(K,v)$ of $(E,v)$ in $(L,v)$ is the unique, up to valuation preserving isomorphism over $E$, algebraic extension of $(E,v)$ which is immediate and algebraically maximal. \end{lemma}

+\begin{proof} Let $K'$ be an immediate algebraic algebraically maximal extensions of $E$.
+It is enough to show that $K$ is isomorphic to $K'$ as a valued field over $E$, since this implies that $K$ is also algebraically maximal.
+Let $L'$ be a maximal immediate extension of $K'$.
+Then $K'$ is the relative algebraic closure of $E$ in $L'$, since any extension of $K'$ inside $L'$ is immediate and since $K'$ is algebraically maximal.
+Furthermore, we have that $L$ and $L'$ are isomorphic as valued fields over $E$, by assumption on $E$.
+Denote this isomorphism by $\Phi$.
+For any polynomial $f\in E[X]$, we have that $a\in L$ is a root of $f$ if and only if $\Phi(a)\in L'$ is a root of $f$.
+Therefore $\Phi(K)=K'$ and we are done. \end{proof}

-The following result by Whaples gives an alternative characterisation of Kaplansky fields.
-Note that the original statement in Theorem 1 in \cite{whaples1957} refers to the residue field as a Kaplansky field, rather than the valued field itself.
+The following result by Whaples gives an alternative useful characterisation of Kaplansky fields.
+Note that the original statement in \cite[Theorem 1]{whaples1957} refers to the residue field as a Kaplansky field, rather than the valued field itself.

-\begin{theorem} A valued field $(K,v)$ is a Kaplansky field if and only if it satisfies the following. \begin{enumerate} \item[1'.] $Kv$ has no algebraic extension of degree divisible by $p$. \item The value group $vK$ is $p$-divisible. \end{enumerate} \end{theorem}
+\begin{theorem} A valued field $(K,v)$ is a Kaplansky field if and only if it satisfies the following. \begin{enumerate} \item[1'.] $Kv$ has no algebraic extension of degree divisible by $p$. \item[2.]
+The value group $vK$ is $p$-divisible. \end{enumerate} \end{theorem}

 We will need the following results, which appear in Theorem 1.1 and Proposition 1.2 in \cite{kuhlmann2018subfields}. \begin{theorem} Let $(L,v)$ be an algebraically maximal Kaplansky field.
-Then for any subfield $K$ of $L$, we have that $L$ contains a maximal immediate extension of $K$.
+Then for any subfield $K$ of $L$, we have that $L$ contains an algebraically maximal immediate extension of $K$.
 Furthermore, if $K$ is a relatively algebraically closed subfield of $L$, then $(K, v)$ is also an algebraically maximal Kaplansky field. \end{theorem}